-The union campaign has being driven by student employees from all divisions within NSSR, NSPE, Parsons and Lang.
+The union campaign has been driven by student employees from all divisions within NSSR, NSPE, Parsons, CPA, and Lang.
 Our campaign is affiliated with the UAW (United Auto Workers), which has been a strong partner with student workers across the US.
 This is a high point for academic worker organizing, and students from private universities all over the Northeast have come together with The New School, NYU and Columbia to strategize and lend support to each other’s campaigns.

 Currently, we compete annually for precarious jobs that lack a living wage, health benefits, and sick days, while often requiring unpaid overtime hours.
 We want to change that by addressing these and other concerns through collective bargaining.

 We are part of a growing movement.
 In December 2016, Columbia RAs and TAs voted to join the UAW in a overwhelming landslide victory.
 Student workers at NYU have successfully organized: In their first contract they achieved minimum pay rate increases of 38%, health care, and many other benefits.
 Their recently concluded second contract gave them the highest combined compensation (stipend plus salary) of any university in the country.
 We deserve that as well, and we can make it happen together!

 Collective bargaining is a process, recognized and protected by federal law, that equalizes the power relationship between employees and their employer.
 Under collective bargaining, we elect representatives to negotiate on equal footing with The New Schooland put the terms of our employment into a legally binding contract.
 Through collective bargaining, graduate employee unions have successfully negotiated improvements in wages, hours, benefits, and terms and conditions of employment.

 Without collective bargaining, The New School has unilateral power to change our conditions or decide whether or not to make improvements.
 For example, The New School currently decides unilaterally whether or not to make sure we get paid on time or whether our stipends keep up with the cost of university housing.